FusinKoo/Jules-Test-02/README.md

 ## FAQ

 **Q: What audio formats are supported?**
-A: The toolkit processes and exports audio at 48 kHz/24‑bit by default and accepts WAV inputs at any sample rate.
+A: The toolkit processes audio internally at 48 kHz float32 with best‑quality `soxr` resampling and exports 48 kHz/24‑bit WAV files with TPDF dithering and a 1 dB true‑peak margin.
+WAV inputs at any sample rate are automatically resampled.

 **Q: How long can stems be?**
 A: The library has been tested on stems up to a few minutes; longer tracks may require more memory.